allen13/openshift-limits/README.md

 user project
 ------------

 This guide will focus on limiting consumption of openshift resources.
-This lesson will be essential for anyone mananing a multi-tenant cluster.
+This lesson will be essential for anyone maintaining a multi-tenant cluster.
 Start by creating your own project/namespace and making sure your oc client context is set to that namespace.

 meaning of cpu in kubernetes
 ----------------------------